ucla/lti-media-resources/README-ucla.md

    - `git secrets --register-aws`
    - `git secrets --add 'SECRET(\s|[a-zA-Z\_])*=\s*.+'`

+These rules will prevent any variables prefixed with `SECRET_` from being committed with a value filled in.

 ## Set up LTI tool

 1. Startup your local Moodle on Docker